200803-java-devops/project0-Reese/README.md

     - [x] battle a friend
   - [x] Multithreading
      - [x] pick up kill signal and ask to save progress on new thread
+  - [x] Create an Account with username and password on DB
+    - [ ] salt and hash password

 ## Usage
  ### Compile